Four tech trends that are shaking asset managers & family offices

 No more wet signatures and FedEx packages.
 Digital signatures take care of that.
 No more missing documents.
-Sophisticated document management systems tag and help organise all mission-critical information, and even the less important stuff that it takes to get through an audit.
+Sophisticated document management systems tag and help organize all mission-critical information and even the less important stuff that it takes to get through an audit.
 Gone are the endless email chains and excel spreadsheets.

-For asset managers and family offices still in two minds about whether digitisation makes sense for them, here are four technology trends to keep in mind.
+For asset managers and family offices still in two minds about whether digitization makes sense for them, here are four technology trends to keep in mind.

 1. The days of non-cloud accounting technology are numbered